thomadan/CSVmorph/readme.md

 *The graphical interface as it presents in Max is shown above, with a column of values from a CSV file represented graphically.*

 The core code for this project is written in Java, with additional code in JavaScript.
-Max is hosting the Java and JavaScript code through its APIs, and is used primarily for its graphical interface and audio engine.
+Max is hosting the Java and JavaScript code through its APIs, and is utilized primarily for its graphical interface and audio engine.

 ### The files